micmejia/bible-dump/NKJV/Mark/Mark 11.md

 Then those who went before and those who followed cried out, saying: "Hosanna!
 'Blessed _is_ He who comes in the name of the Lord!'

 ###### 10
-Blessed _is_ the kingdom of our father David That comes [^c]in the name of the Lord!
+Blessed _is_ the kingdom of our father David That comes in the name of the Lord!
 Hosanna in the highest!"

 ###### 11
 And Jesus went into Jerusalem and into the temple.
 So when He had looked around at all things, as the hour was already late, He went out to Bethany with the twelve. ## The Fig Tree Withered